telescopeѲptics.net .......................................................................................... CONTENTS

 - distortion

 Only spherical aberration is an axial aberration; the rest of them are off-axis, or field aberrations.
-The first three aberrations - spherical, coma and astigmatism - are a result of wavefront deviations from spherical, hence they affect energy distribution in the diffraction image - that is, point-object image quality (FIG. 12).
+The first three aberrations - spherical, coma and astigmatism - are a result of wavefront deviations from spherical, hence they affect energy distribution in the diffraction image - that is, point-object image quality (FIG. 24).
 The last two - field curvature and distortion - are caused by variations in wavefront radius or tilt angle with the point height in the image space, thus affecting image form.
-Properties of each aberration are described by the aberration function, expressed as a power series, with every successive power level - or "order" - resulting in significantly lower aberration contribution.
-While higher-order aberrations can become significant in some optical systems, in most instances it is the first power term - so called primary, or Siedel aberrations - that practically determines level of aberrations.

 G, focus G), producing field curvature deviating from Petzval's in addition to the astigmatic focus distortion.
-Mirror astigmatism is also independent of the conic but, unlike coma, increases with the square of the wavefront angle of incidence.
+Mirror astigmatism is also independent of the conic but, unlike coma, increases with the square of the angle of incidence.

 Higher-order off-axis wavefront aberrations, coma and astigmatism, also result from this same conic surface approximation used in the aberration calculation.
+More complete coverage of the notation used for aberrations of different order is given at the beginning of Intrinsic aberrations section.

 Follows brief overview of terms and conventions that are the basis of the aberration calculation.